DeepQuark: A Deep-Neural-Network Approach to Multiquark Bound States

-As a warm-up exercise, we test DeepQuark on few-electron systems, including $e^+e^-$ ($\mathrm{Ps}$), $e^+e^-e^-$ ($\mathrm{Ps}^-$) and $e^+e^+e^-e^-$ ($\mathrm{Ps}_2$).
-They are dominated by simple Coulomb interaction and can be regarded as the quantum electrodynamics counterparts of multiquark systems~\cite{Ma:2025rvj}.
-The DeepQuark results can reach a high accuracy with less than $1\text{\textperthousand}$ relative difference compared to the benchmark energies~(see \appEEE ).
+\emph{Results and discussion}---As a warm-up exercise, we test DeepQuark on few-electron systems, including $e^+e^-$ ($\mathrm{Ps}$), $e^+e^-e^-$ ($\mathrm{Ps}^-$) and $e^+e^+e^-e^-$ ($\mathrm{Ps}_2$).
+They can be regarded as the quantum electrodynamics counterparts of multiquark systems~\cite{Ma:2025rvj}.
+The DeepQuark results can reach a high accuracy with less than $1\text{\textperthousand}$ relative difference compared to the benchmark energies~(see Supplemental Material~\cite{Suppl}).

 The optimization performance of DeepQuark in hadron systems is shown in Fig.~\ref{fig:multi}.
 We take four systems as examples, including the nucleon, doubly charmed and fully charmed tetraquarks, and triply bottomed pentaquark.
-It can be seen that DeepQuark achieves good convergence within a few thousand iterations for all these systems.
-The statistical errors of the DeepQuark energy results are less than $0.1$ MeV, which are significantly smaller than the model uncertainty and can be neglected.
-In the nucleon system, DeepQuark quickly converges to the benchmark results from GEM and DMC~\cite{Ma:2022vqf} for both two-body AL1 interaction in Eq.~\eqref{eq:AL1} and flux-tube confinement interaction in Eq.~\eqref{eq:fluxtube}.
+It can be seen that DeepQuark achieves good convergence within a few thousand iterations for all these systems. \clabel[B3]{The statistical uncertainties (i.e., the Monte Carlo standard errors shown in Fig.~\ref{fig:multi}) of the DeepQuark energy results are below $0.1$ MeV, which are significantly smaller than the model uncertainty and can therefore be neglected.} In the nucleon system, DeepQuark quickly converges to the benchmark results from GEM and DMC~\cite{Ma:2022vqf} for both two-body AL1 interaction in Eq.~\eqref{eq:AL1} and flux-tube confinement interaction.
 Calculating flux-tube interactions is computationally intractable in basis expansion methods, whereas DeepQuark handles them efficiently through Monte Carlo evaluation.
 This highlights DeepQuark's ability in managing complicate potentials of various forms.